bjodah/pyodesys/joss-paper/paper.md

 in order for the solution to proceed efficiently.

 *pyodesys* provides a unified interface to some existing solvers.
-It also provides an interface to represent their system symbolically.
-This allows *pyodesys* to derive the Jacobian matrix symbolically (which is both tedious and error prone done performed manually).
-In addition, this symbolic representation allows the user to manipulate the mathematical representation symbolically.
+It also provides an interface to represent the system symbolically.
+This allows *pyodesys* to derive the Jacobian matrix symbolically (which is both tedious and error prone when done manually).
+In addition, this representation allows the user to manipulate the mathematical representation symbolically.
 This is achieved by using SymPy [@Meurer2017] (although the coupling is loose and other symbolic backends may be used).

-*pyodesys* enables the user to write his or her code once, and adaptions to different libraries are handled internally.
+*pyodesys* enables the user to write his or her code once, and leave the library specific adaptions for *pyodesys* to handle.
 This allows the user to evaluate both different solvers (which implement different integration methods and algorithms for step size control) and alternative formulations of the system (from variable transformations, including scaling of variables).